PaaaulZ/PhotoViewerOutOfMemoryNoMore/README.md

 4) Patch the dll.
 5) Copy back the dll.

+NOTE: You must compile the SigScanner for x86 or else it will crash

 # How does it work?

 When the image contains an unknown icc profile Windows Photo Viewer tries to perform color mapping by calling **CreateMultiProfileTransform** but fails.
 We can patch the check to ignore the invalid icc profile.